a-ghasemi/simpha/README.md

 * if you are going to accept all kind of methods, use `any_`
 * no route.php file, because this is **SIMPLE MVC**

+## Views
+if you want to return a view as a result of a route in corresponded function (that described in Routing section), do this:
+> return View::show('home.index')

+this means, send <root>/views/home/index.blade.php to client
+* You have powerful **blade engine** here, many thanks to @jenssegers
+* Do not echo anything, because it is MVC

+## Models
+my next TODO ...

+##.env
+You have .env file here. and an ENV_Parser helps to parse it.

+Read env flags like this: (*I promise make this easier in the feature*)
+> \App\Kernel::$env['flag_label']

 ## Contribution
 If you want to participate in this repo, you always welcomed.
 Parts to contribution: